<<<

 2. The verified binary is staged under ~/.cache/issy/issy.staged and the footer switches to update staged: <sha>.

 3. Next time the buffer is clean and the editor has been idle for 60 seconds, it writes a small resume record, snapshots the current binary to ~/.cache/issy/issy.prev, atomically renames the staged binary over its own executable, tears down the terminal, and execve()s the new binary with --resume <path>.
-The terminal state survives execve, so the visible effect is a single re-render.
+The terminal state survives execve, so the visible effect is a single re-render and the cursor lands back where it was.

 4. If anything goes wrong — non-writable binary, signature mismatch, dirty buffer, failed rename — the editor falls back to notify-only and keeps running the old version.